preemptive/dotfuscator-ce-samples/DotfuscatorCommunitySample/README.md

 2. Select the "Release" configuration.
 3. Build the solution.
-4. The built project will be located at "DotfuscatorCommunitySample\bin\Release\DotfuscatorCommunitySample.exe".
+4. The built project will be located at "bin\Release\DotfuscatorCommunitySample.exe".

-To run Dotfuscator CE on the built assembly:
+To run Dotfuscator Community on the built assembly:

-1. Launch "PreEmptive Protection - Dotfuscator" from the Tools menu of Visual Studio.
+1. Launch "PreEmptive Protection - Dotfuscator Community" from the Tools menu of Visual Studio.
-2. From the Dotfuscator CE interface, select "File" -> "Open Project...".
+2. From the Dotfuscator Community interface, select "File" -> "Open...".
-3. Open "dotfuscator_config.xml", found in the same folder as this README.
+3. Open "dotfuscator_config.xml".
-4. Build the Dotfuscator project by selecting "Build" -> "Build Project".
+4. Build the Dotfuscator project by selecting "Build" -> "Build".
 5. The obfuscated project will be located at "Dotfuscated\DotfuscatorCommunitySample.exe"

 To view the internals of the built assembly and observe the renamed symbols: